datastax/cdc-apache-cassandra/kubernetes/README.md

 # Kubernetes Quick Start

-Push DSE image into your registry:
+Update the gradle property **dockerRepo** in the gradle.properties file, then push a DSE image into your registry:

     ./gradlew agent-dse4-luna:dockerPush